-This addendum must detail the frequency and duration of sessions when the ABA provider and the direct support worker are required to be present at the same time, and include an outline of information the direct support worker needs to correctly implement the skill, several measurable and objective goals defining and leading to the direct support worker's competency (i.e., correct implementation), and the methods for collecting data on the direct support worker's performance.
-Strategies the ABA provider will use should be identified, such as, but not limited to, demonstration, modeling, coaching and feedback, and providing repeated opportunities for direct support worker practice (role playing and in "real life" situations with the beneficiary).
-This pairing of the direct support worker and the ABA provider should be specific, time limited, measureable and individualized.
+This addendum must detail the frequency and duration of sessions when the ABA provider and the direct support worker (DSW) are required to be present at the same time, and include an outline of information the DSW needs to correctly implement the skill, several measurable and objective goals defining and leading to the DSW's competency (i.e., correct implementation), and the methods for collecting data on the direct support worker's performance.
+Strategies the ABA provider will use should be identified.

+These strategies include, but not limited to: